bactroid/diffeq/README.md

 # Contribution

 Pull requests are always welcome.
-Code will only be expected with appropriate unit tests.
+Code will only be accepted with appropriate unit tests.